Chapter Eight: Drag King's Lair

 Wasn't Stanley talking about rebuilding society?
 I thought.
 The plan, it seemed, would involve eugenics.
 I wasn't too fond of the idea, and guessed that the rest of his plan probably involved even more ideas that I wasn't a fan of.
 I thought maybe somebody should stop him.
 Looking around towards the industrial zone, I remembered those lovely ladies with their iron tools and developed musculatures.
 They would likely have few problems stopping the grand designs of a couple of nerds.

 I began running through the blocks of rubble and past the small tent sanctuaries where neo-urbanites still dwelled.
 I was soon in the industrial zone but I heard no machinery whirring.
-There were no friendly butch faces either, the only face I saw peeking out from behind a steel press was a very femme raccoon.
+There were no friendly butch faces either.
+The only face I saw peeking out from behind a steel press was a very femme raccoon.
 She dodged my questions and ran away to gossip about me with her friends.
 I came upon the site where I had received the suppository aid which just saved me from a life of IT work.
 The table I had dined at was laid bare, and the campfire was out.
 Smoke still wafted wearily across the scene.

 At the far end of the campground, separated only by a thin metal fence from the worksite, was the iron worker's dormitory, made from plywood with a baby blue paintjob that looked barely dried.
-I stepped in to find the dorm room experience any aging lesbian would be happy to have.
+I stepped in to find the dorm room experience any aging lesbian would be happy to have had.
 Three of the friendliest cats I'd ever seen came up to greet me by rubbing their backs on my legs.
 There was plenty of natural light and plants at every window.
 The floor was varnished and smelled great.
 I peeked in one of the rooms and saw posters of Sheryl Crow and Aimee Mann.
 The beds were all messy.
 The floors were littered with denim, plaid, athletic wear and boxer brief harnesses.
 The place was too wonderfully chaotic to search for clues as to my gay guardian angels' whereabouts.
 There was no time.

 I felt my mind scrape at the walls of my skull as my face grew red and my stomach churned.
 I felt the stinging in my eyes that precipitated the flow of tears.
 No water sprang forth, as I was at that moment distracted by an ominous creaking from around the corner at the end of the hall.
 I grabbed the nearest armament- a blue 8-inch toy with a bumpy head that Erika Moen had given a good review before queers from the fractured revolution had cancelled her permanently.
 Cautiously, I approached the corner, silent as a trans woman in a public restroom.
 I leaped out into the kitchen, wielding the phallic apparatus like a sword.